VBS-analytics/Temple_project/docs/deployment/ubuntu-docker.md

 # Production deployment on Ubuntu

 The stack runs completely in Docker: PostgreSQL, Django/Gunicorn, and an Nginx container that serves the React build, proxies `/api` to Django, and exposes `/static` + `/media`.
-Follow the steps below on the Ubuntu host `172.21.12.77`.
+Follow the steps below on the Ubuntu host where you plan to run the production stack.

 ## 1. Prerequisites
 - Ubuntu 22.04+ with sudo access and outbound internet.